Wednesday, November 24, 2004

 'People protect themselves from frustration by deciding not to care.
 So you end up with people whose attitude is, "Well, I showed up for work today.
 That's all I have to do.
 If I can't make progress, that's not my problem; that's the bosses problem.'"

--- Richard Stallman in Free Software: Freedom and Cooperation1
+-- Richard Stallman in Free Software: Freedom and Cooperation

 RMS is actually talking about frustration with non-free (speech not beer) software but it describes Adam's problem perfectly.
 Adam clearly felt frustrated.
 And if you're frustrated you can either not care or become very annoyed or remove yourself from the situation.
 He took the latter option.